johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 4. New possible combination of `shield=us-highway` with `reflen=4`.
 This may require a new sprite image.
 New networks added to the `road_label` layer's `shield` field.
 These will require new sprite images.
 4. New layer [#mountain_peak_label](#mountain_peak_label) contains mountain peaks that were in the `poi_label` layer in v6.
 New fields `elevation_m` & `elevation_ft` contain the peak elevations in meters and feet, respectively.
 Values are rounded to the nearest integer.
 New values in the `maki` field: `mountain`, `volcano`.
 5. New layer [#airport_label](#airport_label) contains airports that were in the `poi_label` layer in v6.
 6. New layer [#rail_station_label](#rail_station_label) contains rail stations that were in the `#poi_label` layer in v6.
-Major changes have been made to `network` field values.
+The tileset introduced major changes to `network` field values.
 New networks have been added and existing networks renamed for clarity.
 If you are using this field to style rail station icons you will need to rename existing sprite images and add new ones.
 See outlined below in [#rail_station_label](#rail_station_label).
-7. National parks and similar parks are now in their own class `national_park` in the `landuse_overlay` layer, whereas in v6 they were part of the `park` class of the `landuse` layer.
+7. National parks and similar parks are now in their own class `national_park` in the `landuse_overlay` layer, while in v6 they were part of the `park` class of the `landuse` layer.
 9. New `type` values have been added to the `place_label` layer: `island` (moved from `poi_label`), `islet` (moved from `poi_label`), `archipelago`, `residential`, and `aboriginal_lands`.
-10. OSM ID tranformation algorithm has changed (see previous section) and are stored as vector tile object IDs rather than standalone fields.
+10. OpenStreetMap ID transformation algorithm has changed (see previous section) and are stored as vector tile object IDs rather than standalone fields.

 Additionally, v7 includes the following more specific/limited changes:

-- Landuse: `class=aboriginal_lands` has been added here from `boundary=aboriginal_lands` and `boundary:type=aboriginal_lands` in OSM.
+- Landuse: `class=aboriginal_lands` has been added here from `boundary=aboriginal_lands` and `boundary:type=aboriginal_lands` in OpenStreetMap.
 - POI labels: the `name` field of the `poi_label` layer may be null (in v6, nameless POIs were not included).
 Nameless POIs will have never have a `maki` value of `marker` (the generic default).
-- POI labels: adjustments to existing maki values:
+- POI labels: adjustments to existing Maki values:
     - `grocery`: now includes marketplaces
     - `shop`: now includes camera and photo shops (`camera` value is removed)
-- Gullies: the `class=cliff` features in the barrier_line layer now include `natural=earth_bank` (aka gully) objects from OSM.
+- Gullies: the `class=cliff` features in the barrier_line layer now include `natural=earth_bank` (aka gully) objects from OpenStreetMap.
 - Road labels: 'Park' is no longer abbreviated to 'Pk'.
 - Bridges and tunnels are not distinct from roads until zoom level 13.
-- Underground buildings: the `building` layer includes a new `underground` field that is either `true` or `false` depending on whether the building is underground (eg a subway station)
+- Underground buildings: the `building` layer includes a new `underground` field that is either `true` or `false` depending on whether the building is underground (for example a subway station)